-Over the next quarter-century, $68 trillion in assets will be transferred from baby boomers to younger generations, according to a new report from Cerulli Associates.
-With more money becoming available to millennials — and eventually Gen Z — these new generations will have more opportunity to invest, and the ways they invest will be different from prior generations thanks to all the diverse options now available.
+Over the next quarter-century, $68 trillion in assets will be transferred from baby boomers to younger generations, according to a report from Cerulli Associates.
+With more money becoming available to millennials — and eventually Gen Z — these new generations will have more opportunities to invest, and the ways they invest will be different from prior generations thanks to all the diverse options now available.

 Investing Will Be Even More Digital Than It Is Now

 Robo-advisors and online investing have grown in popularity over the years, and Winter believes this will become the norm.

 “The next generation [of investors] is composed of digital natives,” she said.
 “There’s a level of expectation of having digital access and being able to interact 24/7/365.
 This is the generation that not only expects to be able to access everything from their phones but demands it.
 When it comes to investments, even though that may seem like a higher-authority purchase, there will [have to] be a digital, seamless aspect to it.”

 Digital Data Could Replace Financial Advisors and Brokers

 Winter expects data will be used more frequently to deliver advice and guidance that previously came from advisors and brokers.

 “There is the ability to plug in info about yourself and then leverage data to come up with recommendations that would replace a conversation with someone that would have [traditionally] delivered that,” she said.

 In addition to getting highly personalized, data-driven information, this also appeals to savvy investors who don’t want to pay high commission fees.